geky/gf256/README.md

 - Shamir secret-sharing

-  The Shamir secret-sharing implementation in gf256 by default uses a custom Galois-field type in `barret` mode and should be constant-time.
+  The default Shamir secret-sharing implementation internally uses a custom Galois-field type in `barret` mode and should be constant-time.

 ## Features